 Hills & Saunders, Harrow.

 This is amazing!
 For it means that 30,000 photographs of local people and schoolboys from Harrow can be recovered by their descendants.
 Both the glass negatives and some of the negative books have survived.
-As I understand the situation, some work has been done to the collection but much more is needed to make this into a easy-use archive, so it may take several visits of hard work to find what you want, one researcher found 60 glass negative photos relating to his family!

 Now added! - the data from the archive showing who, when and negative number (1860 - 1950), Thousands of records!Hills and Saunders Archive